-The Company's objectives when managing capital are to safeguard the Company' ability to continue as a going concern and benefit other stake holders.
+The Company's objectives when managing capital are to safeguard the Company's ability to continue as a going concern and benefit other stakeholders.
 Management's policy is to maintain a strong capital base so as to maintain creditor and market confidence and to sustain future development of the business.
+The Company manages its capital structure and makes adjustments in light of changes in economic conditions.

-Management is confident of achieving profitability by enhancing top line growth and prudent cost management.
-The Company is not subject to externally imposed capital requirements.
+The Company is not subject to significant externally imposed capital requirements.